SAP-samples/teched2023-AI284v/exercises/ex3/README.md

 ## Summary

-You've now extracted information from a résumé document using the Schema Configuration feature from Document Information Extraction and LLMs.
+You've now successfully extracted information from a résumé document using the Schema Configuration feature from Document Information Extraction and LLMs.

 Continue to [Exercise 4 - Process a birth certificate using Document Information Extraction and LLMs](../ex4/README.md).